CyberT33N/firejail-cheat-sheet/README.md

 Firejail Cheat Sheet with the most needed stuff..

 # Good 2 know
-- For some reasons it does not work with apps that get installed through snap store as example:
+- It does not work with apps that get installed through snap store as example:
 ```bash
 sudo snap install spotify
 ```
+  - because snap apps got their own sandbox